mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

       - ELo and ELo+Distillation

 1. Hénaff, Olivier J., Skanda Koppula, Jean-Baptiste Alayrac, Aaron van den Oord, Oriol Vinyals, and João Carreira.
 "Efficient Visual Pretraining with Contrastive Detection." arXiv preprint arXiv:2103.10957 (2021).
+  - Tackles the computational complexity of the self-supervised learning
+    - By providing new objective (extract rich information from each image!! ) named *Contrastive Detection* (Figure 2)
+      - Two variants: SimCLR and the BYOL
+      - Knowledge tx across the dataset
+      - Heuristic mask on image and train!
+        - Of the shelf unsupervised/human annotators [external methods]
+      - Pull the features spaces close!!
+    -  maximizes the similarity of object-level features across augmentations.
+    - Result 5x less pretraining
+    - Compared with SEER!!
+  - Experiment with imagenet to COCO dataset
+  - This paper: Special Data augmentation scheme

 1. Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
 "Model-agnostic meta-learning for fast adaptation of deep networks."
 In International Conference on Machine Learning, pp. 1126-1135.
 PMLR, 2017.
   - learning and adapting quickly